Vicar (Anglicanism): Ulster

 In early 17th-century Ulster every church had a vicar and a parson instead of a co-arb and an erenagh.
 The vicar, like the co-arb, was always in orders.
 He said the mass ('serveth the cure') and received a share of the tithes.
 The parson, like the erenagh, had a major portion of the tithes, maintained the church and provided hospitality.

 As he was not usually in clerical orders, his responsibilities were mainly temporal.
 However, there were differences in the divisions of the tithes between various dioceses in Tyrone.
 In the Diocese of Clogher, the vicar and the parson shared the tithes equally between them; in the Diocese of Derry, church income came from both tithes and the rental of church lands ('temporalities').
 The vicar and the parson each received one third of the tithes and paid an annual tribute to the bishop.

 In places where there was no parson, the erenagh continued to receive two thirds of the income in kind from the church lands, and delivered the balance, after defraying maintenance, to the bishop in cash as a yearly rental.
 In other places, the parson, the vicar and the erenagh shared the costs of church repairs equally between them.
 In the Diocese of Armagh the parson received two-thirds of the tithes and the vicar one third.
 The archbishop and the erenagh impropriated no part thereof, presumably because they received the entire income from the termon lands.
 The division of responsibilities between vicar and parson seems to derive from a much earlier precedent established in the old Celtic Church of St Columcille.

 Cultural associations

 The image of the parish vicar is a popular one in British culture.
 A popular British television series on BBC depicts a fictional woman vicar humorously in The Vicar of Dibley, and the story of The Vicar of Bray appears as a song and otherwise.
 Rev., another popular sitcom on BBC Two, explores the struggles of a former rural vicar as he copes with the demands of running an inner-city church.
+The Vicar is a character in the comedy Keeping Up Appearances.